The Manufacturers Guide To Sustainable Materials

 Sustainability mandates are becoming increasingly common in fortune 100 companies, and leaders in every department of large manufacturing companies are looking for answers.

-The problem is, there’s no straightforward solution to reduce a company’s carbon footprint.
+The problem is, that there’s no straightforward solution to reduce a company’s carbon footprint.

-When we started connecting with manufacturers, we found that there were 3 main paths that companies could take to become more sustainable.
+When we started developing this manufacturers guide to sustainable materials, we started by connecting with manufacturers, we found that there were 3 main paths that companies could take to become more sustainable.

 Because there is no access to sustainable materials, companies have been forced to focus on the traditional solutions: green energy initiatives and recycling programs that could help reduce their carbon footprint on their annual ESG reports.
 Unfortunately, the impact of these programs didn’t create meaningful movement on the journey toward a sustainable future.